Antonio Conte outburst: Tottenham to decide head coach's future in next 48 hours

 There is a growing sense that it will be difficult for Conte to continue as Tottenham head coach following his outburst after Saturday's 3-3 draw at Southampton.

-Conte did not speak out on Saturday because he wants Tottenham to sack him.
-Instead, his comments reflect what he has felt for a long time, and he did not intend to attack the players or the board.
+Sources close to Conte insist he did not speak out on Saturday because he wants Tottenham to sack him.
+Instead, his comments reflected what he has felt for a long time and he did not intend to attack the players or the board.

 The Italian's contract is up at the end of this season, but there is a sense he could depart the club much sooner.